jpaffrath/jasksharp/README.md

 # Introduction

 jask is a highly readable interpreter language in early development.
 The jask interpreter is fully written in C# without other dependencies.
 It is just a hobby project for fun and learning.
 Contributions are always welcome!
+The main goal is to keep the interpreter as small as possible and to implement only those functions that are truly necessary or that affect performance.
+All other functions should be written directly in jask to explore and expand the language's capabilities.
+A collection of useful libraries written in jask can be found at [jcore](https://github.com/jpaffrath/jasksharp/tree/main/jcore).

 Seeing jask for the the first time?
 Try the [Getting started guide](https://github.com/jpaffrath/jasksharp/wiki/Getting-started)!
 For further information, please visit the [Wiki](https://github.com/jpaffrath/jasksharp/wiki).